I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11ddi-dispatch.md

 <p>The driver should not encounter any error, except for D3DDDIERR_DEVICEREMOVED.
 Therefore, if the driver passes any error, except for D3DDDIERR_DEVICEREMOVED, in a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> function, the Direct3D runtime determines that the error is critical.
 Even if the device is removed, the driver is not required to return D3DDDIERR_DEVICEREMOVED; however, if device removal interferes with the operation of <b>Dispatch</b> (which typically should not happen), the driver can return D3DDDIERR_DEVICEREMOVED.</p>

-<p>The Direct3D runtime calls the driver's <b>Dispatch</b> function on the display device to execute the compute shader.
-A compiled compute shader defines the set of instructions to execute per thread and the number of threads to run per group.
-The thread-group parameters (<i>ThreadGroupCountX</i>, <i>ThreadGroupCountY</i>, and <i>ThreadGroupCountZ</i>) indicate how many thread groups to execute.
-Each thread group contains the same number of threads, as defined by the compiled compute shader.
-The thread groups are organized in a three-dimensional grid.
-The total number of thread groups that the compiled compute shader executes is determined by the following calculation:</p>

-<p>In particular, if any of the values in the thread-group parameters are 0, the <b>Dispatch</b> function does nothing.  </p>

-<p>The driver should not encounter any error, except for D3DDDIERR_DEVICEREMOVED.
-Therefore, if the driver passes any error, except for D3DDDIERR_DEVICEREMOVED, in a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> function, the Direct3D runtime determines that the error is critical.
-Even if the device is removed, the driver is not required to return D3DDDIERR_DEVICEREMOVED; however, if device removal interferes with the operation of <b>Dispatch</b> (which typically should not happen), the driver can return D3DDDIERR_DEVICEREMOVED.</p>

 ## -requirements
 <table>
 <tr>